tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Tribal War Chief

 You gain three skill points in a skill that represents you past or your destiny as a tribal leader.
-In addtion, choose on eof the benefits below:
+In addtion, choose on of the benefits below:

 - You inherited a treasured set of armor as a sign of your status.
 You take no penalty for wearing heavy armor.
 - Your voice rallies the troops.
 Choose a battle cry of your level or lower from the bard’s list.